aalykiot/dotfiles/README.md

 # My dotfiles 👨‍💻

 These are the dotfiles that configure the tools I use in my system, and some installation scripts that automatically install all the following packages.
 I constantly try to improve my development workflow.

 ### Setup

-First, clone the `dotifiles` repo in your `$HOME` directory:
+First, clone the repo in your `$HOME` directory:

 ```sh
 $ git clone git@github.com/aalykiot/dotfiles